MohamedAmineBoulawdhen/Init-HTML-CSS/README.md

 # Portfolio Web Page Project

 ## Objective
-In this project, you will be creating a portfolio web page using HTML.
+In this project, you will be creating a professional portfolio web page using HTML and CSS.
+You will be linking a stylesheet to your HTML project and applying custom styles to your elements such as changing the display of the navbar, changing the font, and adding classes to your HTML elements.
+The goal is to create a visually appealing portfolio web page to showcase your skills.

 ## Requirements
 - Use semantic tags